JB Pritzker: Cannabis

+Gun control

+In 2023, Pritzker signed legislation to ban assault weapons and introduce universal background checks in Illinois.
+It also mandated the registration of currently owned assault weapons with the state police.

 Immigration

 Pritzker supports Syrian refugees, and criticized the first Trump administration and Rauner for "turning a blind eye on them".
 He also supports enhancing funding for immigrant and refugee services, increasing health care options for undocumented immigrants, improving the U-Visa certification process for victims of violent crimes, and providing access to financial aid for undocumented students such as DACA recipients.
 He has said he would sign the "Illinois Trust Act", a pro-immigration bill.

 In January 2025, when asked about the mass deportation of illegal immigrants in the second presidency of Donald Trump, Pritzker spoke in favor of deporting convicted criminals who are undocumented, but criticized the targeting of "law-abiding residents" who are integrated into communities.

-Israel and the Gaza war
+Israel and Palestine

-Pritzker served on the national board of AIPAC, a pro-Israel lobbying group.
+In August 2024, The Times of Israel reported that Pritzker previously served on the national board of the pro-Israel lobby group AIPAC.
+In March 2026, Pritzker clarified to The New York Times that while he had donated to AIPAC, he had not served on its board.
+In 2026, he was described as a "former supporter" of the group and his spokesperson said he had not donated to AIPAC in a decade and believed the group had "abandoned its bipartisan principles and become a pro-Trump organization".

-After Hamas's October 7 attacks on Israel in 2023, Pritzker issued a public condemnation of the attacks, stating that Illinois "unequivocally stands" with the Israeli people and that Hamas is a terrorist organization while acknowledging that "There are many peace-loving Palestinians" in Gaza.
+After the October 7 attacks on Israel in 2023, Pritzker issued a public condemnation of the attacks, saying that Illinois "unequivocally stands" with the Israeli people and that Hamas is a terrorist organization while acknowledging that "There are many peace-loving Palestinians" in Gaza.

 In February 2024, Pritzker criticized the Gaza ceasefire resolution passed by Chicago Mayor Brandon Johnson and rejected calls for a permanent ceasefire in the Gaza war.
 But in October of that year, he publicly supported a ceasefire, saying, "It's past time to honor the innocent Palestinian and Israeli lives lost by securing the release of the hostages and implementing a ceasefire" in a statement on social media.
+In June 2025, Pritzker said the question of whether what is happening in Gaza is a genocide was for others to determine in accordance with the term's definition.

+In August 2025, Pritzker supported Senator Bernie Sanders's push to block arms sales to Israel, saying it would send Israel "the right kind of message".